meteor/meteor/README.md

 called directly, but inside the Meteor methods.

 NOTE: Any sensitive data needs to be controlled server-side to prevent unwanted disclosure.
-To be clear, Meteor sends all templates, client-side javascript, and published data to the client's browser.
+To be clear, Meteor sends all templates, client-side JavaScript, and published data to the client's browser.
 This is by design and is a good thing.
 The following example is just sugar to help improve the user experience for normal users.
 Those interested in seeing the 'admin_nav' template in the example below will still be able to do so by manually reading the bundled `client.js` file.
-It won't be pretty but it is possible.
+It won't be pretty, but it is possible.
 But this is not a problem as long as the actual data is restricted server-side.

 To check for global roles or when not using scopes: